How to Start a Real Estate Transaction Coordinator Business

 8. Ask for testimonials and referrals

-Testimonials are an excellent way for you to secure more work in the future.
-They can provide you with some much-needed credibility when you’re just starting.
+Testimonials are an excellent way to secure more work in the future and can provide you with some much-needed credibility when you’re just starting out.

 Don’t be afraid to ask for testimonials from your first few clients.
 If you did a good job, ask a broker or real estate agent to write a quick review about the service you provided.

-You can then quote these testimonials on your website or social media channels.
-This is also known as social proof.
+You can then quote these testimonials on your website or social media channels, known as social proof.

 Referrals are just as necessary.
 Fortunately, referral marketing is long-established in real estate and is no stranger to the clients you’ll be working with.